 We all know that technology makes it natural for members of your team or parts of your organisation to keep to themselves – whether they’re in the office or not.
 One way to encourage and improve communication is to use office instant messaging software, like Slack.
 While it helps create a sense of urgency regarding communications between individual team members, it also opens up new opportunities to communicate and socialise with other colleagues.
 Using Slack with Dropbox, you can set up unique channels with team members, the entire office or for your after work happy hour team – it’s up to you.

 Say more, not less

-When you aren’t constantly running into teammates in the corridors or at lunch, there’s a lot of valuable social interaction that’s suddenly gone.
+When you aren’t constantly running into teammates in the hallways or at lunch, there’s a lot of valuable social interaction that’s suddenly gone.
 The best way to accommodate the lack of physical communication in the office is simply to communicate more while you’re not there.
 Go out of your way to schedule check-ins with your team members to talk through current projects – using tools like Slack and Zoom.
-And keep in mind, it doesn’t always have to be work – don’t be afraid to just reach out socially to co-workers online as you would in the office.
+And keep in mind, it doesn’t always have to be work – don’t be afraid to just get in touch socially with colleagues online as you would in the office.
 Most office instant messaging software feature emojis and GIF keyboards to help make your conversations a little more light-hearted.
-In Dropbox, you can even use emoji in documents to add warmth and personality to your chats.
+In Dropbox, you can even use emojis in documents to add warmth and personality to your chats.